ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ## Column definitions

 A CSV-W file provides detailed information about the columns beyond their values.
-In csvcubed, we are targeting a level of detail which results in a data cube which can be be expressed using W3C's RDF Cube Vocabulary.
-A data cube must have a dimension, and observation columns along with at least one unit and measure defined to be valid.
+In csvcubed, we are targeting a level of detail which results in a data cube which can be be expressed using W3C's [RDF Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube/).
+In order to be valid, a data cube must have at least one dimension, at least one observation column, along with at least one defined unit and measure.
 A cube may also have one or more attribute columns which provide clarification to observational data.
 Units and measures may be attached to the observation column (single measure cube), or appear in a column of their own (multi-measure cube).

-To define a column in a `qube-config.json` file, provide the column header's value as a dictionary key, and create a new dictionary.
+To define a column in a `qube-config.json` file, provide the column header as a dictionary key, and create a new dictionary as the value to contain configuration properties.

-A column is assumed to be a dimension unless otherwise configured using the `type` key or the column being named one of the reserved names.
+A column is assumed to be a dimension unless otherwise configured using the `type` key or the column being named one of the [reserved names](../configuration/convention.md#conventional-column-names).
 A dimension can still have a `"type": "dimension"` key/value pair.

 ```json
 { ...